-Sweet, and flavorful peanut oil is organic edible oil obtained from pressing peanut kernels.
-Peanuts are believed to be originating in Central American region from where they spread to other parts of the world by Spanish explorers.
-Today, peanuts are widely cultivated as important oil seeds and a prime commercial crop in China, India, African nations, and the United States of America.
+Sweet, nutty and flavorful peanut oil is organic edible oil obtained from pressing peanut kernels.
+Peanuts are believed to be originating in the Central American region from where they spread to other parts of the world by Spanish explorers.
+Today, peanut crops are widely cultivated as important oilseeds at a commercial scale in China, India, African nations, and the United States of America.

 Peanut plant is a low growing, annual plant belonging to the family of Fabaceae (Leguminosae) of the genus: Arachis, and botanically named as Arachis hypogaea.
 Some of the common names are groundnut, earthnut, goober, pinder, and ground pea.
-In addition to press for oil, peanut kernels are eaten fresh or roasted and are used in cooking and confectionery as well.
+In addition to being pressed for oil, peanut kernels are eaten fresh or roasted and used in cooking and confectionery as well.

-Cold pressed peanut oil has deep yellow color with pleasant nutty aroma and sweet taste.
-Refined oil has light yellow and has the neutral taste.
+Cold-pressed peanut oil has a deep yellow color with a pleasant nutty aroma and sweet taste.
+Refined oil features a light-yellow and neutral taste.
 However, refining makes it virtually devoid of impurities and allergens.
 Its specific gravity @ 25 °C is 912-0.920, Iodine value-84–100, and saponification value-185–195.

 Peanut oil is high in energy; 100 g oil provides 884 calories.

-It is one of the cooking oils with a high smoke point; 450 °F. The property can be employed in setting oil temperatures while deep-frying food items.
+It is one of the cooking oils with a high smoke point; 450 °F which allows in setting oil at higher temperatures while deep-frying food items.

-Peanut oil has very good lipid profile.
+Peanut oil composes a very good lipid profile.
 It has saturated, monounsaturated and polyunsaturated (SFA: MUFA: PUFA= 18: 49: 33) fats in healthy proportions.

-It is one of the stable cooking oils; having a long shelf life.
+It is one of the stable cooking oils which has a long shelf life.

-Peanut oil is high in calories.
-Its high-calorie value is because of fatty acids.
-Nonetheless, the oil is especially rich in mono-unsaturated fatty acids (MUFA) like oleic acid (18:1) that helps to lower LDL or "bad cholesterol" and increases HDL or "good cholesterol" in the blood.
-Research studies suggest that Mediterranean diet that is enriched with monounsaturated fatty acids help to prevent coronary artery disease and strokes by favoring healthy blood lipid profile.
+Peanut oil is one of high calorie foods.
+Its calorie value comes from fatty acids.
+Nonetheless, the oil is especially rich in monounsaturated fatty acids (MUFA) like oleic acid (18:1) that helps lower LDL or "bad cholesterol" and increases HDL or "good cholesterol" in the blood.
+Research studies suggest that the Mediterranean diet that is enriched with monounsaturated fatty acids helps to prevent coronary artery disease and strokes by favoring a healthy blood lipid profile.

-Studies suggests that resveratrol cut stroke risk by alteration of molecular mechanisms in blood vessels (reducing susceptibility to vascular damage through decreased activity of angiotensin, a systemic hormone causing blood vessel constriction that would elevate blood pressure) and by increasing production of the vasodilator hormone, nitric oxide.
+Studies suggests that resveratrol cut stroke risk through altering molecular mechanisms in the blood vessels (reducing susceptibility to vascular damage through decreased activity of angiotensin, a systemic hormone causing blood vessel constriction that would elevate blood pressure) and by increasing production of the vasodilator hormone, nitric oxide.

-Peanut oil contains valuable amounts of anti-oxidant vitamin E. 100 g fresh oil has 15.69 mg of alpha-tocopherol and 15.91 mg of gamma-tocopherol.
-Vitamin E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucus membranes and skin by protecting it from harmful oxygen-free radicals.
+Peanut oil contains valuable amounts of antioxidant vitamin-E. 100 g fresh oil has 15.69 mg of α-tocopherol and 15.91 mg of γ-tocopherol.
+Vitamin-E is a powerful lipid-soluble antioxidant, required for maintaining the integrity of the cell membrane of mucosa and skin by protecting it from harmful oxygen-free radicals.

-In addition to being a vegetable source, peanut oil is also an ideal choice for deep-frying because it can be heated to a higher temperature (smoke point -450 °F).
+In addition to being a vegetable source, peanut oil is also an ideal choice for deep-frying where it can be heated to higher temperatures (smoke point -450 °F).
 This results in lower oil retention in the fried foods.